JongSeokJang/Sogang-Embedded-System-Software/README.md

 This embedded system software is made for embedded linux system on ARM architecture in Ubuntu 13.10 system on x64 architecture.
 ACHRO 4210 Exynos (Huins board) is used as target board.

-For more information, please contact to mail below
+For more information, please contact to mail below:
 <center>[dangercloz@gmail.com](mailto:dangercloz@gmail.com)</center>

 ## 1st Assignment